feerposser/feerposser/README.md

 <br>

-- I'm working right now on a social impact startup called <a href="https://www.instagram.com/mymba.io/" target="_BLANK">Mymba</a> where almost all projects are open source
+- I'm working right now on a social impact startup called <a href="https://www.instagram.com/mymba.io/" target="_BLANK">Mymba</a>
-- I'm a computer science teacher in an graduation course :man_teacher: and mentor of a professionalizing course for high school students
+- I'm also a computer science teacher in an graduation course :man_teacher: and mentor on a edtech for high school students
-- I'm coding a lot with Python :snake: on this days
+- I'm coding a lot with Python :snake: and C# on this days
-- I like to share my knowledge on talks and speeches :singer: Because of that I'm member of multiple hacker communities with focus on technology and entrepreneurship
+- I like to share my knowledge on talks and speeches :singer: Because of that, I'm member of multiple hacker communities with focus in technology and entrepreneurship
 - Fun-fact: I'm Jiu-jitsu black belt

 <div align="center">